 After an accident, you may be overwhelmed with paperwork.
 This can include documents such as medical bills, police reports, insurance claims, and other expenses that relate to the injury.
 Your personal injury attorney will need certain documentation to help prove your case.

 The at-fault party’s insurance company will not pay a claim without evidence that backs up the nature of the accident, the injury, and the property damage that resulted from the accident.
-There are basic documents that are needed to help support your claim, whether it was an accident on the job, a motor vehicle accident, or a slip and fall.
+Basic documents are needed to help support your claim, whether it was an accident on the job, a motor vehicle accident, or a slip and fall.

-It is important to note that the state of New York also has a statute of limitations.
+It is important to note that New York also has a statute of limitations.
 This law limits the time you have to file a personal injury lawsuit.
-In New York, that is three years from the date of the accident.
+In New York, that is three years from the accident date.

 Getting Organized After an Injury